promanenko/gigaspaces-sbp-jekyll/moving-into-production-checklist.markdown

 {%anchor RunningMultipleGroups %}

 ## Running Multiple Groups
 You may have a set of LUS/GSM managing GSCs associated to a specific group.
 Let's assume you would like to "break" your network into 2 groups.
-Here is how you should start the GigaSpaces runtime environment:
+Here is how you should start the GigaSpaces XAP runtime environment:

 {%accordion id=acc3%}
 {%accord parent=acc3 | title=Step 1.
 Run gs-agent starting LUS/GSM with GroupX: %}